hrakaroo/glob-library-go/README.md

 DRAFT

-At this is a work in process.
+This is a work in process.
 I'm attempting to port my https://github.com/hrakaroo/glob-library-java library to Go.
 So far I've gotten all of the code to compile and I'm just pulling over the tests now.
 I still want to verify code coverage and run some benchmarks before